/ For pool service owners · 8-minute read

 The Tracking Layer

 Call tracking so you know which page generated each call.
 Form-submission tracking.
 Map Pack rank monitoring.
 Monthly AI-mention checks across ChatGPT, Perplexity, and Google.
-You see exactly what's working — and we adjust based on real data, not guesses.
+You see what's working, and I adjust based on the actual numbers.

 / Side by side